 31st July 1963 – 14th March 2016

-Rob apprenticed with BOAC so was quite the engineer.
-He too was friendly with John Thornley at MG.
+Rob was friendly with John Thornley, MG's then MD.
 When Twin Cam production ended in 1963, MG produced a limited run out 1600 pushrod De-Luxe models, using up the remaining stock of ex Twin Cam’s Dunlop wheels and disc brakes.
 The works then set about disposing of Twin Cam engine parts; fortunately, he got wind of this and joined a select number of people rescuing said parts; dad picked up a new crate engine and head amongst other bits.
-This is the engine now fitted to the car and which travelled less than 5000 miles in Rob’s tenure of ownership.
+(This crate engine was fitted in the late 1990s and travelled less than 5000 miles in Rob’s tenure of ownership.)

-The MG’s original buff log book shows a number of UK addresses and colour changes:
+The MG’s original buff log book shows a number of UK address changes:

 21st May 1964 to 31st December 1965: 36 St Botolphs Street, Colchester, Essex.
-This was Rob’s camera shop with flat above and garage out the back, In September 1964, at 5 years of age, the MG had its first colour change, from factory black to dark blue.
-By the end of 1965 the MG was British Racing Green, its 3 colour since birth.
+This was Rob’s camera shop with flat above and garage out the back.

 6th May 1970 to 11th July 1973: 36 St Botolphs Street, Colchester, Essex.
 Back at the camera shop.
 The car lived back here whilst a new family home was built in Fingeringhoe, a small village outside Colchester on the Mersea Road.

 11th July 1973 to unstamped: 31 Alexander Street, Bayswater, London W1.
 Likely to swap JJJ 888 onto his new Harvest Gold MGB GT V8 and the new plate 2 CMG onto the Twin Cam.